AI2743/ai2743/README.md

 * State-transition diagram of the loan application at [the training webpage Loan Calculator](http://creditcalculator.pointschool.ru).
 Check [the diagram](https://drive.google.com/file/d/1yr1i_gvkTDtbw-ZZF9I_o5CKQZuc2KWG/view?usp=sharing).
 * Decomposition of an online converter of text documents to PDF using actions-parameters-values.
 Check [the diagram](https://drive.google.com/file/d/1gbBCBGNyRJhp0DhFgFbpxrb9F2Zd5LnH/view?usp=sharing).
 * Mindmap of the interfaces of [the training webpage Enotes](https://enotes.pointschool.ruin).
 Check [the mindmap](https://drive.google.com/file/d/1gzv3ADI2_tm_Of0rk_gZDZ1niW50w4oc/view?usp=sharing).

-### Scripts for PICT (pairwise testing)

-* Generating combinations for the form consisting of 3 fields, where possible values of the one field depend on the values of another field.
-See [the script for MS PICT](https://drive.google.com/file/d/1nRuFkKA2pXFHHFwfph0SuXq-2p22VLtD/view?usp=sharing) and [the results of the script execution](https://drive.google.com/file/d/1bKWMw8rqOy477JpRgfS8-koDd2jm3MEv/view?usp=sharing).
-* Generating combinations for the form consisting of 5 fields.
-See [the script for MS PICT](https://drive.google.com/file/d/1jG72-v808dXlvSxcC6EYkiaZNbZZTeIB/view?usp=sharing) and [the results of the script execution](https://drive.google.com/file/d/1WlKu_FRv-kSVPPoQlL-7wz6CXqr9f2bi/view?usp=sharing).

-## Books I have read
-__"Testing dot com"__ R.Savin 2017 (in Russian) - an excellent book for a very beginners.
-It explains the general goals and basic techniques in software testing.

-__"A Practitioner's Guide to Software Test Design"__ Lee Copeland 2004 - comprehensive explanation of the fundamental techniques and approaches used in software testing.